OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 ### Jsoup XML and HTML parsing

 ###### parseHtml(s)
-Given a cell full of HTML-formatted text, simplifies HTML tags (such as by removing “ /” at the end of self-closing tags), closes any unclosed tags, and inserts linebreaks and indents for cleaner code.
-You cannot pass parseHtml() a URL, but you can pre-fetch HTML with the <span class="menuItems">Add column by fetching URLs</span> menu option.
-A cell cannot store the output of parseHtml() unless you convert it with toString().
+Given a cell full of HTML-formatted text, parseHtml() simplifies HTML tags (such as by removing “ /” at the end of self-closing tags), closes any unclosed tags, and inserts linebreaks and indents for cleaner code.
+You cannot pass parseHtml() a URL, but you can pre-fetch HTML with the <span class="menuItems">[Add column by fetching URLs](columnediting#add-column-by-fetching-urls)</span> menu option.

+A cell cannot store the output of parseHtml() unless you convert it with toString(): for example, `value.parseHtml().toString()`.

 When parseHtml() simplifies HTML, it can sometimes introduce errors.
 When closing tags, it makes its best guesses based on line breaks, indentation, and the presence of other tags.
 You may need to manually check the results.

-You can then extract or select() which portions of the HTML document you need for further splitting, partitioning, etc. An example of extracting all table rows from a div using parseHtml().select() together is described more in depth at [StrippingHTML](https://github.com/OpenRefine/OpenRefine/wiki/StrippingHTML).
+You can then extract or [select()](#selects-element) which portions of the HTML document you need for further splitting, partitioning, etc. An example of extracting all table rows from a div using parseHtml().select() together is described more in depth at [StrippingHTML](https://github.com/OpenRefine/OpenRefine/wiki/StrippingHTML).

 ###### parseXml(s)
-Given a cell full of XML-formatted text, returns a full XML document and adds any missing closing tags.
-You can then extract or select() which portions of the XML document you need for further splitting, partitioning, etc. Functions the same way as parseHtml() is described above.
+Given a cell full of XML-formatted text, parseXml() returns a full XML document and adds any missing closing tags.
+You can then extract or [select()](#selects-element) which portions of the XML document you need for further splitting, partitioning, etc. Functions the same way as parseHtml() is described above.

 ###### select(s, element)
 Returns an array of all the desired elements from an HTML or XML document, if the element exists.
 Elements are identified using the [Jsoup selector syntax](https://jsoup.org/apidocs/org/jsoup/select/Selector.html).
 For example, `value.parseHtml().select("img.portrait")[0]` would return the entirety of the first “img” tag with the “portrait” class found in the parsed HTML inside `value`.
 Returns an empty array if no matching element is found.
 Use with toString() to capture the results in a cell.
 A tutorial of select() is shown in [StrippingHTML](https://github.com/OpenRefine/OpenRefine/wiki/StrippingHTML).